PranxXxD/streetwear/README.md

 ## 🚀 Breif of me

-I'm a avid frontEnd developer with earger to develop and contribute to the community can ready to collab and contribute to open source. need some mentoring who can guide me to the proper way in devleoping world..
+I'm a avid frontEnd developer with minimal skills and eager to develop and contribute to the community, can ready to collab and contribute to open source. need some mentoring who can guide me to the proper way in devleoping world...

 BackEnd.................Loading!